 VHF SRC Marine Radio

-From then on, the training must be 10 hours in duration and you have to sit an examination by an independent SRC assessor, i.e. not the Instructor who delivers the training.
+Training for the VHF Short Range Certificate must be 10 hours in duration and you have to sit an examination by an independent SRC assessor, i.e. not the Instructor who delivers the training.

 There are two ways to achieve this, Classroom Training or On-Line Interactive Training and both can be organised through Willow Wren Training.
 Your choice will depend on how you prefer to learn new skills.
 If you are a practical person who prefers the company and support of a professional instructor and the other delegates then choose the classroom course.
 If however you are computer confident and like to learn in a private environment then the on-line version will be more suitable.